Cortana voice support

-Note: With build 18309 and Windows 10 19H1 and later, the Cortana voice-over will be disabled by default on Windows 10 Pro, Enterprise, and Education.
+With Windows 10 1903 and later, the Cortana voice-over will be disabled by default on Windows 10 Pro, Enterprise, and Education.
 The Cortana voice-over will still be enabled for Windows 10 Home editions.

 language value you set in OOBE.xml impacts the voice used during OOBE.
 The OOBE.xml value for

 language must be a language/region decimal ID associated with a Windows language pack.
 For example, the English (United States) language pack has an associated language/region decimal ID of 1033.
 For a full list of language/region decimal IDs that you can set in OOBE.xml, see Available Language Packs for Windows.

 Cortana voice is enabled after the customer selects a language from the Language selection screen in OOBE.
 If the language selected by the customer, combined with the

 language in OOBE.xml, is supported by Cortana, Cortana will assist in that language upon entering the Region selection page.

 Cortana voice will continue to assist throughout the OOBE process in that same supported language.
 Even if the user selects a region on the Region page that is not supported by Cortana, or selects a region that would cause Cortana to use a different accent after OOBE, Cortana voice will not change during OOBE.

 If the language selected by the customer on the Language page combined with the